Guiguerreiro39/siggn/README.md

 # Siggn

-A monorepo for a collection of lightweight, type-safe packages for event-driven architecture in TypeScript.
+A monorepo for a collection of lightweight, type-safe packages for message-driven architecture in TypeScript.

 ## About

-This repository hosts the `Siggn` project, a set of tools designed to facilitate building applications using a pub/sub or message bus pattern.
+This repository hosts the `Siggn` project, a set of tools designed to facilitate building applications using a message bus pattern.
 The core idea is to provide simple, composable, and type-safe utilities that can be used in any TypeScript environment.

 ## Packages